hanzala777/Auto-Question-Generator/readme.md

 {
     "topic": "Relational Schema",
     "difficulty": "easy",
-    "db_name": "space_research_db",
+    "db_name": "{database}",
-    "question": "Tables like 'Astronaut' in 'space_research_db' are essential components of a relational schema.", "answer": true
+    "question": "Tables like '{table}' in '{database}' are essential components of a relational schema.", "answer": true
 }
 ```